irshu355/Android-WYSIWYG-Editor/README.md

  - `insertImage(Bitmap bitmap);` Insert a bitmap image into the editor.

- - `setImageUploaderUri(String Url);`used to configure the remote URL ,where you want the image to be uploaded.
-This is compulsory if you are using the Image Picker.

  - `setEditorImageLayout(int layout);` Override the default layout for images in the editor.

  - `insertList(boolean isOrdered);`Insert an Ordered or Unordered List.